Skidaway-io/SplunkDashboards/README.md

 - A Linux system (EC2 instance with Amazon Linux or any other Linux distribution)
 - Root or sudo access
-- Internet connectivity to download Splunk Enterprise
+- Splunk Enterprise installer tarball (`.tgz` file) obtained separately
 - The `anomaly_hub.xml` dashboard file from the Snowflake app Tempo project

 ## What the Script Does

 1. Updates the system packages
-2. Downloads and installs Splunk Enterprise 8.2.2
+2. Locates the Splunk Enterprise installer in the current directory
+3. Installs Splunk Enterprise
-3. Configures Splunk to start automatically on boot
+4. Configures Splunk to start automatically on boot
-4. Sets up an admin user for Splunk
+5. Sets up an admin user for Splunk
-5. Configures the firewall (if applicable)
+6. Configures the firewall (if applicable)
-6. Imports the `anomaly_hub.xml` dashboard from the Tempo project
+7. Imports the `anomaly_hub.xml` dashboard from the Tempo project
-7. Restarts Splunk to apply all changes
+8. Restarts Splunk to apply all changes

 ## Usage

+1. Obtain the Splunk Enterprise tarball from your authorized Splunk software provider.
+2. Place the Splunk Enterprise tarball (e.g., `splunk-*-Linux-x86_64.tgz`) in the same directory as the script.
-1. Ensure you have the `anomaly_hub.xml` file in the same directory as the script.
+3. Ensure you have the `anomaly_hub.xml` file in the same directory as the script.
-2. Make the script executable:
+4. Make the script executable:
    ```
    chmod +x splunk_tempo_install.sh
    ```
-3. Run the script with sudo privileges:
+5. Run the script with sudo privileges:
    ```
    sudo ./splunk_tempo_install.sh
    ```